y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Interactively Debugging Renode
 ==============================
-Pause an step though code that is running on the simulator.
+Pause and step though code that is running on the simulator.

 Attaching the GNU Debugger
 --------------------------
 After launching, you may attach GDB using `make debug`.
 This connects to the GDB server already running within Renode.
-It uses a gdb script to store default configuration, such as breaking execution and starting the text user interface or TUI, which source code along side the disassembly.
+It uses a GDB script to store default configuration, such as breaking execution and starting the text user interface or TUI, which shows source code alongside the disassembly.

 .. code-block:: bash